jclg/php-slack-bot/README.md

 If you need to execute a command when an event occurs, you can set up a "catch all" command.

-This special command will be triggered on all events and all other commands will be ignored.
+This special command will be triggered on all events.

 ```php
 require 'vendor/autoload.php';